What is the Special Purpose Vehicle?

 Poor risk management and no clear understanding of the implied risks have led to the downfall of some high profile companies and businesses.

 A number of regulatory and transaction methods have been changed for the special purpose vehicles after the collapse of Lehman Brothers in 2008.
 The documentation process should now be compliant of the Basel III norms, earlier Basel II.
 It is now particularly going through the below checkpoints :

 - Stricter legal risk management by the company and regulators.

 - Higher emphasis imposed on counterparty risk, specifically in case of the capital market structures practices by any company.

 - Lending documentation process tightened.

 - Higher use of ratios like debt-to-equity and other valuation ratios in case of restructuring of a company’s capital.

 The risks can be further handled better with four basic practices:

 Thus, we see SPV’s creation by any company as the two sides of the same coin.
 Given the failures, the policies have been made tighter to see that the pros of an SPV can be increased effectively.

 This has been a guide to what is Special Purpose Vehicle and its definition.
-Here we discuss its uses, benefits, limitations and examples of special purpose vehicle.
+Here we discuss its uses, benefits, limitations, and examples of special purpose vehicles.
 You can learn more about accounting from following articles –